 However, you need to do this carefully as the wrongful use of whetstones can mess up your edges and this is because fillet knives have very thin blades.
 One way to get a flawless and clean sharp edge using a whetstone or a sharpening stone is not by pressing the entire fillet knife against the stone but instead, hold the knife the handle and pretend to be slicing off a part of the stone using just the edge of your knife.

-Be consistent using during this ‘slicing stone pretence until the entire edge of your knife is completely sharp.
+Be consistent using during this ‘slicing stone pretense until the entire edge of your knife is completely sharp.
 Do not press the entire knife against the stone, use just the blunt edges you need to sharpen.
 Always sharp forward at the lowest angle of twenty degrees.
 Pressing the entire knife against the stone can thin out the entire blade and damage it in the long run.

 Using a Sharpening Steel

 Using sharpening steel requires a process that is almost as similar to using a sharpening stone or a whetstone.
 Even sharpening steel, when misused may damage your fillet knife.
-A sharpening steel is often constructed in the form of a rod with several chiselled and rough body which is then installed into a handle.
+A sharpening steel is often constructed in the form of a rod with several chiseled and rough body which is then installed into a handle.

 You should strongly note that this sharpening steel rod is meant for the cutting edge of your fillet knife and not the entire body.
 How to sharpen a fillet knife using sharpening steel is very basic.
 Run the fillet knife over the sharpening rod from at the standard twenty degrees away from sharpening steel rod.
 This is to ensure that your fillet knife isn’t entirely on the sharpening rob so that the abrasive surface of the rod would not thin out the entire knife surface over time.

 While sharpening, take note that the entire cutting edge of your blade runs through the sharpening rod both forwardly and backwardly in an alternative manner.
-This approach would leave a more remarkably sharp fillet knife edges.
+This approach would leave more remarkably sharp fillet knife edges.
 When you repeat this process, you will have a perfectly sharpened knife.

 Using an Electric Sharpener

 The way electric sharpener works is inherent in its structure.
 There are tiny slots within the structure of electric sharpener where your knives go into.
-Electric sharpeners come in different design but the best are those that can sharpen all kinds of the knife, from the ordinary kitchen knives to fillet knives and even electric knives.
+Electric sharpeners come in different designs but the best are those that can sharpen all kinds of the knife, from ordinary kitchen knives to fillet knives and even electric knives.
 All you have to do is to insert the blunt edge of your filler knife into the tiny slots within the electric sharpener, put the sharpener on and let it work for about thirty seconds.
 Do not forget to always have the handle of the knife in your hand while sharpening goes on.
 This is to ensure that it stays in place.

 In case you are wondering how to sharpen electric fillet knife blades?
 Well, an electric sharpener can still do the trick.
 However, do not over sharpen your knife and that is why withdrawing your knife every thirty seconds is important so as to monitor the sharpness it has attained per session.